lgreco/DataStructures/Trees/src/README.md

-# Binary Search Tree
+# Binary Search NFS_Tree

 A binary search tree (BST) is a formidable data structure for storing information and searching through it.
 The fundamental unit in a BST is called a node.
-Tree nodes contain three items: some content, and two "children".
+NFS_Tree nodes contain three items: some content, and two "children".
 The children are nodes connected to their parent node.
 A BST node can have up to two children: we call them left and right, respectively.

 Class `BST` provides a basic tree node object with some String content.